pvcraven/2019_spring_web_dev/source/final/dietrich/index.rst

 -------

-D3.js was initially released in 2011 by Michael Bostock as well as a number of his colleagues from the Stanford Visualization Group (Murray).
+D3.js was initially released in 2011 by Michael Bostock as well as a number of his colleagues from the Stanford Visualization Group.
 It was created as a successor to the Protovis framework, which was also created by the same group.
 The main focus of D3 is to assist with data visualization on the web, and its goal is to provide the functionality of tools like excel, while also giving the